 Mayo Clinic's Visiting Medical Student Clerkship Program offers students a broad array of elective clinical rotations that foster growth of medical knowledge through direct patient care experiences.
-The program provides elective clinical rotations for nearly 500 participating medical students each year.
+The program provides elective clinical rotations for over 600 participating medical students each year.
 The hands-on experiences and rewards that visiting students receive are many and diverse.

 As a visiting medical student at Mayo Clinic College of Medicine and Science, you become an active member of a medical team that sees patients from around the world with a wide spectrum of common and rare diseases.
 As a team member, you participate in teaching rounds and conferences with outstanding physicians representing all medical and surgical specialties and eminent scientists in basic research.

 For clinical services, you're assigned to a resident who provides instruction and supervises your patient care duties.
 Visiting medical students learn clinical decision-making skills at the largest medical group practice in the world through hands-on experience, which includes taking patient histories, performing physical examinations, and assisting in the operating room and with other procedures.

 During your clerkship, you'll interact with Mayo faculty for an average of three to four hours every day, giving you the opportunity to demonstrate your abilities and experience why Mayo Clinic is an international leader in academic and clinical medicine.